-Directly implementing the copper, lead, and zinc WLAs will result in a unique mass load for each Responsible Discharger dependent on the area of the construction site.
+Directly implementing the copper, lead, and zinc waste load allocations will result in a unique mass load for each Responsible Discharger dependent on the area of the construction site.
 Requiring Responsible Dischargers to calculate the construction site’s specific mass loading of a pollutant(s) would be impractical, costly, and not aligned with the requirements of this General Permit.
 However, as mentioned in the source analysis, most metal loadings in this watershed are in particulate form and associated with wet-weather flows.
 Therefore, the following will address this TMDL:

 a) Comply with the site-specific erosion and sediment control, and post-construction requirements in this General Permit.